 It is believed that Aphrodite was born from the foam of Uranus’s genitals.
 These were, however, believed to be severed by Cronos and thrown off the coast of Cythera.
 Other stories mention Aphrodite as the daughter of Zeus.
 No matter what her story is, she is largely worshipped.
 According to Greek mythology, she is the goddess of love, sexuality and beauty.

-You should check these beautiful ideas 148 Tattoos Ideas for Hunters with their meanings
+You should check these beautiful ideas

 She is also believed to be associated with the planet Venus.
 Goddess Aphrodite is highly preferred when it comes to making tattoos.
 The symbols used to depict Aphrodite are roses, sparrow, dove and swans.
 These are all beautiful and calm symbols.
 Sometimes she is also depicted as a nude figure.
 Thus, the tattoo of Aphrodite mostly stands for love and desire.